 For the year of the decedent's death, Forms 1099-DIV issued in the decedent's name may include dividends earned after the date of death that should be reported on the income tax return of the decedent's estate.
-When preparing the decedent's final income tax return, report on line 5 of Schedule B (Form 1040) or Schedule 1 (Form 1040A) the ordinary dividends shown on Form 1099-DIV.
+When preparing the decedent's final income tax return, report on Schedule B (Form 1040A or 1040), line

+5 the ordinary dividends shown on Form 1099-DIV.
 Under the last entry on line 5, subtotal all the dividends reported on line 5.
 Below the subtotal, write "Form 1041" and the name and address shown on Form 1041 for the decedent's estate.
 Also, show the part of the ordinary dividends reported on Form 1041 and subtract it from the subtotal.